 Locate and Find out the conditions of your favorite coral reefs:

-Magic Porthole will bring you many resources you will have fun exploring that bring you exciting, current information about coral reefs and ocean conditions.
-These will enrich your explorations as you learn more about dynamics affecting oceans and coral reefs including weather, salinity, temperature of water, and other conditions.
-For now, use these sources to learn to locate coral reefs with satellite imagery, to check weather conditions, and to get news about the ecosystems in which your favorite reefs creatures live, and to find ideas for what you can do to help coral reefs such as helping to reduce Global Climate Change.
+These sources can help you locate coral reefs with satellite imagery, check weather conditions, and get news about ecosystems in which your favorite reefs creatures live, and find ideas for what you can do to help coral reefs such as helping to reduce Global Climate Change.

 For example, go to Mauritius where Boxing Barry’s real life boxing crabs live.